ouilascience/TrovaletDenis/README.md

 # Free To Engineer Portfolio Template
-With the growing emphasis on practical skills, more companies are looking at portfolios alongside traditional resumes when evaluating engineers in mechanical, electrical, and data science.
+With the growing emphasis on practical skills, a standout portfolio is becoming essential in addition to resume in feilds like  mechanical engineering, electrical engineering, and data science.
 A well-crafted portfolio can showcase your projects, technical abilities, and problem-solving approach in ways that resumes alone cannot.
 Check out the **demo [here](https://leea12.github.io/)**.

+## Free Option: free-to-engineer
+free-to-engineer portfolio template is provided for free by lowinertia.
+The instructions to setup and personalize your page is found below.

 ## Upgrade Option: Premium AI-Powered Portfolio Builder at lowinertia.com
-Building a portfolio on GitHub can take hours of setup and tweaking.
+Building a portfolio on GitHub can take hours of setup and tweaking and limited in functionality and ease of use.
 The AI-powered Portfolio Builder at lowinertia.com simplifies the process, letting you create a clean, modern portfolio in minutes—no coding or GitHub know-how required.
 Focus on showcasing your work with a fresh, professional look.
-Check out the Demo
+Check out the **[Demo Premium Portfolio](https://lowinertia.com/portfolio/stanley)**

 - Save Time: Instantly import your resume/CV with AI to kickstart your portfolio.
 - Modern Style: Customize your page with an easy-to-use dashboard for a polished, up-to-date design.